-Specialist school enrolment eligibility and regional approval needs to be established for each student.
+For the allocation of funding in a specialist school setting, PSD eligibility and regional approval need to be established for each enrolled student.

-If it is deemed appropriate, a regional director has the discretion and the authority to approve the enrolment of a student that does not meet the specialist school's enrolment criteria.
+If it is deemed appropriate, a regional director has the discretion and the authority to approve the enrolment of a student ineligible for PSD support in a specialist school.
+The approved enrolment in such a circumstance identified by February Census enables core funding to be allocated in the SRP.